 (6/22/17: Added some code to handle "High DPI" displays.
 If your display has more than 96 device pixels per inch, the function draws a chart with more pixels and tells the browser to scale it.
 Tested in Safari, Firefox, and Chrome.)

 Here are links to the source files.
+These programs are open source.
 Feel free to improve on my code.